Trek through misty forests to encounter golden monkeys and silverback gorillas in the wild

 A name synonymous with a horrific past, Rwanda has made leaps and bounds towards a dynamic future.
 Today the country is an upcoming leader in environmental conservation and responsible tourism.

-A trip to Rwanda offers the chance to contribute to conservation and a prosperous future, while experiencing the breathtaking privilege of meeting the last precious mountain gorillas in their unspoiled homes.
+A trip to Rwanda offers the chance to contribute to conservation and a prosperous future, while experiencing the breathtaking privilege of meeting the remaining precious mountain gorillas in their unspoiled homes.

 Due to its central location, Rwanda combines beautifully with its east African neighbours.
-Extend your trip to Tanzania and Kenya to the see the Great Migration, or round out your luxury holiday with a relaxing visit to the sunny shores of Zanzibar.
+Extend your adventure to Tanzania and Kenya to the see the Great Migration, or round out your luxury trip with a relaxing visit to the sunny shores of Zanzibar.